gl-inet/docs3.x/docs/setup/slate/applications.md

 ## Portal

-You can set a captival portal in our routers, when newly users connect to wifi, they need to access a web page before access the internet.
+You can set a **captival portal** in our routers, when newly users connect to wifi, they need to access a web page before access the internet.

+Only support 3.022 version or above.

 ![Portal](https://static.gl-inet.com/docs/en/3/setup/slate/applications/portal.png)

-For the setup guidance, please refer to [Captive portal](https://docs.gl-inet.com/en/3/app/captive_portal).
+For the setup guidance, please refer to [Set a Captive portal](https://docs.gl-inet.com/en/3/app/captive_portal).